surveyjs/survey-creator/docs/Migrate-from-V1-to-V2.md

 ```
 </details>

-In Angular and Vue, most of the imports will break after you uninstall the old and install the new packages.
+In Vue, most of the imports will break after you uninstall the old and install the new packages.
 Run your application to find all broken imports and change them to imports from `"survey-core"` or `"survey-creator-knockout"`.

 ### Update the Survey Creator Constructor